iceamdeveloper/iceam/wp-content/plugins/wc-aelia-foundation-classes/readme.txt

 For more information about installation and management of plugins, please refer to [WordPress documentation](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins).

 == Changelog ==

+= 2.0.12.200101 =
+* Fix - Downgraded MaxMind GeoIP library to align it with the one used by WooCommerce.

+= 2.0.11.191231 =
+* Fix - Fixed invalid reference to the Definitions class in the Updater library.

+= 2.0.10.191231 =
+* Tweak - Updated logic to fetch the GeoIP database.
+* Updated supported WooCommerce versions.

+= 2.0.9.191108 =
+* Feature- Added support for custom field types to the internal settings API.
+* Fix - Fixed collation used to create table `aelia_dismissed_messages`.
+* Tweak - Optimised logic used to perform initialisation and cleanup on activate/deactivate events.
+* Updated supported WooCommerce versions.

 = 2.0.8.190822 =
 * Improvement - Added filter `wc_aelia_geoip_database_exists`, to allow 3rd party to override the result of the check for the existence of the GeoIP database.